Skip to Content

 The Means Test

 The means test determines whether you have enough disposable income to repay your debts.
 If you pass the means test, you will be eligible to file for Chapter 7.
-If you fail the means test, you may be able to file for Chapter 13 instead.
+If you do not pass the means test, you may be able to file for Chapter 13 instead.

 Property That Cannot Be Liquidated